 A self-contained school with three classrooms for grade 7-12 students who have been referred by school districts and/or probation

-Offers classroom, blended and independent study programs for students in grades 8-12 who are referred by probation, social services, or school district officials
+An education program in partnership with Children of the Rainbow for pregnant and parenting teens in grades 9-12 who are referred by probation, social services, or district officials

 Pursuant to Education Code section 221.9, Monarch School and San Pasqual Academy are required to publicly report information regarding their competitive athletics to include total enrollment at each site, classified by gender; the number of pupils enrolled who participate in competitive athletics, classified by gender; and the number of boys’ and girls’ teams, classified by sport and by competition level.

 The JCCS Special Education Program is administered by the Student Services and Programs division of SDCOE.
 The procedural safeguards of Individuals with Disabilities Educational Improvement Act of 2004 apply to students who come under the jurisdiction of the juvenile justice system.
 The program serves students with disabilities attending school while being detained in juvenile facilities, on probation, or under the jurisdiction of the Health and Human Services Agency.

 The JCCS Special Education program provides identification, assessment, and instruction to students with disabilities in accordance with state and federal laws and regulations governing special education.
 Services are provided year-round based on 246 school days.
 Students may enter and exit the program at anytime during the year.
 Due to the nature of these programs, the daily pupil count varies depending on the number of court-ordered placements.

 - Understand and appreciate literacy as a key to lifelong learning and success.